WilhelmOks/ArrayBuilder/README.md

 https://github.com/WilhelmOks/ArrayBuilder.git
 ```

-Import the module to use `ArrayBuilder` it in your code:
+Import the module to use `ArrayBuilder` in your code:
 ```
 import ArrayBuilderModule
 ```